hanai3Bi/Switch-OC-Suite/README.md

 Grab necessary patches from the repo, then compile sys-clk, ReverseNX-RT and Atmosphere loader with devkitpro.

-If you are to install nro forwarders, remove `R_TRY(ValidateAcidSignature(std::addressof(g_original_meta_cache.meta)));` in `Atmosphere/stratosphere/loader/source/ldr_meta.cpp` to make them work again.
+If you are to install nro forwarders, stub `ValidateAcidSignature()` with `R_SUCCEED();` in `Atmosphere/stratosphere/loader/source/ldr_meta.cpp` to make them work again.

-Uncompress the kip to make it work with config editor: `hactool -t kip1 Atmosphere/stratosphere/loader/loader.kip --uncompress=Atmosphere/stratosphere/loader/loader.kip`
+Uncompress the kip to make it work with config editor: `hactool -t kip1 Atmosphere/stratosphere/loader/out/nintendo_nx_arm64_armv8a/release/loader.kip --uncompress=./loader.kip`